 Allocation assignments To general security Total

-From general security 53.2 53.2
+From general security 135 135

-From high security 1.0 1.0
+From high security 0 0

-Total 54.2 54.2
+Total 135 135

-Note 5-Held environmental water
+Note 5 - Held environmental water

 This represents that environmental water that is held as part of a licensed volumetric entitlement.
-These licences are either purchased on the market by environmental agencies or issued as a result of water savings achieved through investment by those relevant agencies.
+These licences are either purchased on the market by environmental agencies or issued because of water savings achieved through investment by those relevant agencies.

-These licences are held within the same licence categories as all other water access licences and are subject to the same operating rules:
+These licences are held within the same licence categories as all other water access licences, hence they are subject to the same operating rules: